By most measures, Cathy Freidinger is living the public school American dream.

-Glen Grove is in its second year of failing to make AYP, but unlike Hoffman, won’t be required to offer school choice because it doesn’t have a high enough percentage of low-income students to get federal funding.
+Glen Grove is in its second year of failing to make AYP, but unlike Hoffman, won’t be required to offer school choice because it doesn’t have a high enough percentage of to get federal funding.

 The loss of federal funds is the “stick” that NCLB uses to sanction schools, up to and including forced closure or reorganization.

 Glen Grove Principal Helena Vena said when individual student gains are measured her school is “a huge success,” not a failure, scoring in the 92nd percentile in reading and 85th percentile in math nationwide.